 AP source: Saints sign ex-Cowboys wide receiver Dez Bryant

 METAIRIE, La.
-(AP) — Dez Bryant has found a new team, agreeing to contract teams with the New Orleans Saints.
+(AP) — Dez Bryant has found a new team, agreeing to join the already prolific offense of the surging New Orleans Saints.

-The former Dallas Cowboys wide receiver, who has been looking for an NFL home since becoming a free agent, will join one of the NFL’s top offenses in New Orleans.
-A person familiar with the decision confirmed the move on Wednesday, speaking to The Associated Press on condition of anonymity because the roster move has not been announced.
+The former Dallas Cowboys wide receiver, who has been looking for an NFL home since becoming a free agent in April, will now have a chance to catch passes from one of the most prolific quarterbacks in NFL history in New Orleans’ Drew Brees.

+“There is certainly a skillset that he has that is going to be beneficial.
+So I look forward to getting to work with him.
+I look forward to building a rapport with him.
+I look forward to getting him involved in this offense and just become a complement to all the guys that we already have,” Brees said.
+“He’ll be a great addition.”

+The 30-year-old Bryant and the Saints agreed to contract terms on Wednesday, and it remains unclear to what extent Bryant will play when New Orleans visits Cincinnati on Sunday.

 However, his professional reputation has been marred at times by public confrontations with coaches and teammates during games and practices.